 Youth Envoys for the Unitarian Universalist United Nations Office

-How Does Being a Youth Envoy Help You?
-It provides you with intergenerational leadership opportunities, keeps you informed about global human rights issues, and gives you a voice at the United Nations.
-And it can be really fun!
+How does being a Youth Envoy help you?
+It provides you with intergenerational leadership opportunities and tools to take action, keeps you informed about global human rights issues, and gives you a voice at the United Nations.
+Plus, you meet others with similar passion for global engagement!

-How Does This Help the UU-UNO?
-By providing this liaison, the UU-UNO is able to reach out more readily to congregations so that they can be involved in international human rights and social justice action.
+How does the Youth Envoy program help the UU-UNO?
+By providing this liaison, the UU-UNO is able to reach out easily to congregations so that they can be involved in international human rights and social justice action.
 It also provides a louder Youth presence in our Office.

-How Old Do You Have to Be?
-Youth Envoys are between the ages of 14 and 19, or just generally in High School.
+How old do you have to be?
+Youth Envoys are between the ages of 14 and 19, or just generally in high school (or homeschool equivalent).

 Are there any other qualifications?
 To be a Youth Envoy, you must be active in a Unitarian Universalist Congregation, and preferably in a Youth Group.